 A. Administrative Resolution: An administrative resolution of an informal complaint is usually determined by the Chair, the staff to the COD (or other Division of Student Life (DSL) designee), and a student panel member.
-The most severe sanction available in administrative resolution is probation without a transcript notation.
+The most severe status sanction available in administrative resolution is probation without a transcript notation for students and organizational probation for student organizations.
 Appropriate educational sanctions may be assigned.